DanielvdSpoel/git-tutorial/README.md

 After that, you will need to open the directory.
-In windows, open the directory and right-click and click on open in terminal In Linux, open the directory and click on <what the fuck should they click on>?
+In windows, open the directory and right-click and click on open in terminal In Linux, open the directory and click on open terminal here

 ##### Then we are running a few commands, these commands are case-sensitive so please make sure you type everything correctly